khongten001/tidykit-fp/docs/TidyKit.Math.md

 Matrix operations include appropriate error checking:

-- Invalid matrix dimensions
+- Invalid matrix dimensions (e.g., multiplication of incompatible matrices)
-- Matrix size mismatches
+- Matrix size mismatches in operations (e.g., adding matrices of different sizes)
-- Singular matrices (for future operations)
-- Out of memory conditions
+- Out of memory conditions when creating new matrices

 Errors are raised using standard Pascal exceptions with descriptive messages.